digital-blueprint/esign-app/README.md

 </dbp-signature-verification>
 ```

-### Design Note
+## Design Notes

-To ensure a uniform and responsive design the activity should occupy 100% of the window width when the activity width is less than 768 px.
+To ensure a uniform and responsive design the activity should occupy 100% of the window width
+when the activity width is less than 768 px.